ShivaSubhanS/MoRo/README.md

 ## Data preparation

 ### SMPL(-X) body model

 We use [smplfitter](https://github.com/isarandi/smplfitter) to fit the non-parametric mesh to SMPL-X parameters.
 Please follow their provided [script](https://github.com/isarandi/posepile/blob/main/src/posepile/get_body_models.sh) to download these files and put them under `body_models`.

-Additionally, you can download the mesh connection matrices for SMPL-X topology used for the fully convolutional mesh autoencoder in Mesh-VQ-VAE and other regressors for evaluation [TODO:here]().
-Please also put them under `body_models` .
+Additionally, you can download the mesh connection matrices for SMPL-X topology used for the fully convolutional mesh autoencoder in Mesh-VQ-VAE and other regressors for evaluation [here](https://drive.google.com/drive/folders/1Pkw80CFhhjrOo9idE7ywemGxC-Hoe5QT?usp=sharing).
+Please also extract and put them under `body_models` .

 ### Tokenization

 We train the tokenizer on [AMASS](https://amass.is.tue.mpg.de/), [MOYO](https://moyo.is.tue.mpg.de/) and [BEDLAM](https://bedlam.is.tuebingen.mpg.de/).
 Download the SMPL-X neutral annotations from their official project pages and unzip the files.

 We preprocessed the datasets with the scripts at `models/mesh_vq_vae/data/preprocess`.
 Please change the dataset paths accordingly.

 ### MoRo

-We train MoRo on a mixture of datasets that are prepared as follows:
+MoRo is trained on a mixture of datasets prepared as follows:

 * **AMASS**:

   We preprocess AMASS into 30 fps sequences following RoHM, please refer to the instructions [here](https://github.com/sanweiliti/RoHM?tab=readme-ov-file#amass).

 * **MPII, Human3.6M, MPI-INF-3DHP, COCO**:

   The training dataset uses the SMPL annotations from BEDLAM.
 Follow the instructions [here](https://github.com/pixelite1201/BEDLAM/blob/master/docs/training.md) in the section `Training CLIFF model with real images` to obtain the required training images and annotations.

   We further convert the SMPL annotations to SMPL-X using the provided script at `scripts/preprocess/process_hmr_smplx.py`.

 * **BEDLAM**:

   Download the BEDLAM dataset from their official [project page](https://bedlam.is.tue.mpg.de/index.html).
 We use the SMPL-X neutral annotations for training.

 * **EgoBody**:

   First, download the EgoBody dataset from the official [EgoBody dataset](https://sanweiliti.github.io/egobody/egobody.html).

-  Additionally, download `keypoints_cleaned`, `mask_joint` and `egobody_occ_info.csv` from [TODO:here]() and place them under the dataset directory.
+  Additionally, download `keypoints_cleaned`, `mask_joint` from [here](https://drive.google.com/file/d/1NMw_D_Y7-skEQZHeb27V7AcTb6HBOx1T/view?usp=sharing) and `egobody_occ_info.csv` from [here](https://drive.google.com/drive/folders/1Pkw80CFhhjrOo9idE7ywemGxC-Hoe5QT?usp=sharing), then place them under the dataset directory.

   Finally, run the provided preprocessing script at `scripts/preprocess/process_egobody_bbox.py` to generate the bounding box files.

-### Testing
+### Testing data

 Additionally, we test our method on [PROX](https://prox.is.tue.mpg.de/) and [RICH](https://rich.is.tue.mpg.de/).
+Follow the dataset-specific steps below to place files in the expected locations.

 * **RICH**: